-- ART and opportunistic infection prophylaxis should be continued in a patient with HIV who develops COVID-19, including in those who require hospitalization, whenever possible (AIII).
-ARV treatment interruption may lead to rebound viremia, and in some cases, emergence of drug resistance.
-If the ARV drugs are not on the hospital’s formulary, administer medications from the patient’s home supplies (if available).
+- Whenever possible, ART and opportunistic infection prophylaxis should be continued in a patient with HIV who develops COVID-19, including in those who require hospitalization (AIII).
+ARV treatment interruption may lead to rebound viremia, and, in some cases, the emergence of drug resistance.
+If the appropriate ARV drugs are not on the hospital’s formulary, administer medications from the patient’s home supplies (if available).

-- Clinicians treating COVID-19 in people with HIV should consult with an HIV specialist before adjusting or switching a patient’s ARV medications.
-An ART regimen should not be switched or adjusted (i.e., by adding ARVs to the regimen) for the purpose of preventing or treating SARS-CoV-2 infection (AIII).
-Many drugs, including some ARV agents (e.g., lopinavir/ritonavir, boosted darunavir, and tenofovir disoproxil fumarate/emtricitabine), have been or are being evaluated in clinical trials or are prescribed for off-label use for the treatment or prevention of SARS-CoV-2 infection.
-To date, lopinavir/ritonavir and darunavir/ritonavir have not been found to be effective (see Antiviral Therapy).18,19 Two retrospective studies suggest an effect of tenofovir disoproxil fumarate/emtricitabine in preventing SARS-CoV-2 acquisition or hospitalization or death associated with COVID-19;8,20 however, the significance of these findings is unclear as neither study adequately controlled for confounding variables such as age and comorbidities.
+- Clinicians who are treating COVID-19 in people with HIV should consult an HIV specialist before adjusting or switching a patient’s ARV medications.
+An ARV regimen should not be switched or adjusted (i.e., by adding ARV drugs to the regimen) for the purpose of preventing or treating SARS-CoV-2 infection (AIII).
+Many drugs, including some ARV agents (e.g., lopinavir/ritonavir, boosted darunavir, tenofovir disoproxil fumarate/emtricitabine), have been or are being evaluated in clinical trials or are prescribed for off-label use for the treatment or prevention of SARS-CoV-2 infection.
+To date, lopinavir/ritonavir and darunavir/ritonavir have not been found to be effective (see Lopinavir/Ritonavir and Other HIV Protease Inhibitors).30,31 Two retrospective studies have suggested that tenofovir disoproxil fumarate/emtricitabine may play a role in preventing SARS-CoV-2 acquisition or hospitalization or death associated with COVID-19; however, the significance of these findings is unclear, as neither study adequately controlled for confounding variables such as age and comorbidities.12,26

-- For patients who are taking an investigational ARV medication as part of their HIV regimen, arrangements should be made with the investigational study team to continue the medication, if possible.
+- For patients who are taking an investigational ARV medication as part of their ARV regimen, arrangements should be made with the investigational study team to continue the medication, if possible.

-- For critically ill patients who require tube feeding, some ARV medications are available in liquid formulations and some, but not all, ARV pills may be crushed.
+- For critically ill patients who require tube feeding, some ARV medications are available in liquid formulations, and some ARV pills may be crushed.
 Clinicians should consult an HIV specialist and/or pharmacist to assess the best way for a patient with a feeding tube to continue an effective ARV regimen.
 Information may be available in the drug product label or in this document.

 - For people who present with COVID-19 and have either a new diagnosis of HIV or a history of HIV but are not taking ART, the optimal time to start or restart ART is currently unknown.
-For people with HIV who have not initiated ART or who have been off therapy for >2 weeks before presenting with COVID-19, the Panel recommends consultation with an HIV specialist regarding initiation or re-initiation of ART as soon as clinically feasible.
+For people with HIV who have not initiated ART or who have been off therapy for >2 weeks before presenting with COVID-19, the Panel recommends consulting an HIV specialist regarding initiation or re-initiation of ART as soon as clinically feasible.
 If ART is started, maintaining treatment and linking patients to HIV care upon hospital discharge is critical.
-If an HIV specialist is not available, clinical consultation is available through the National Clinical Consultation Center warmline, Monday through Friday, 9 am to 8 pm EST.
+If an HIV specialist is not available, clinical consultation is available by phone through the National Clinical Consultation Center, Monday through Friday, 9 am to 8 pm EST.

 Special Considerations in Children and Pregnant Women With HIV Who Develop COVID-19

 Currently, there is limited information about pregnancy and maternal outcomes in women with HIV who have COVID-19 and in children with HIV and COVID-19.
-Readers are referred to sections in these Guidelines on the management of COVID-19 in pregnancy and in children, and to the HHS Interim Guidance for COVID-19 and Persons with HIV.
+Please see the sections in these Guidelines that discuss the management of COVID-19 during pregnancy and in children, and to the HHS Interim Guidance for COVID-19 and Persons With HIV.